sl424/clipman/README.md

 - All items stored in history are treated as plain text.
 - By default, we continue serving the last copied item even after its owner has exited.
 This means that, unless you run with the `--no-persist` option, you'll always immediately lose rich content: for example, if you copy formatted text inside Libre Office you'll lose all formatting on paste; or, if you copy a bookmark in Firefox, you won't be able to paste it in another bookmark folder.

-### Vim's Visual Block mode breaks if persistence is enabled
+### Vim's Visual Block mode and other things (copying images in Firefox, etc) break if persistence is enabled

 Run `clipman store` with the `--no-persist` option if you are affected.
 Unfortunately, it seems that there is no way to make them play well together.